bmuschko/cje-prep/07-artifacts.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Storing and fingerprinting artifacts
+## Storing and Fingerprinting Artifacts

 1. Create a post-build action for archiving JAR file with the pattern `build/libs/*.jar`.
 2. Execute the build.
 The build should list the artifact `gradle-initializr-1.0.0.jar`.